GEO and SEO: Rival or Partner?

 - When Google sees the same or very similar content on multiple pages, it cannot decide which page to rank; cannibalization begins.

-- Page authority is divided; none can become strong enough.
+- Page authority is split; none can become strong enough.

-- Crawl budget waste increases, and indexing is delayed, especially on large sites.
+- Crawl budget waste increases, especially on large sites, causing indexing delays.

 Correct Approach

-Collect all common questions on a single central FAQ page and link to it from other pages.
+Gather all common questions on a single central FAQ page and link to it from other pages.
 Add only 2–3 questions specific to that page's topic to each page.
-Clearly tell Google "this is the original page" by using the canonical tag correctly.
+Use the canonical tag correctly to clearly tell Google, 'this is the main page'.

 Scenario 4: Content Restructuring — Readability vs. Traffic Balance